josdejong/mathjs/docs/reference/functions/squeeze.md

 <h1 id="function-squeeze">Function squeeze <a href="#function-squeeze" title="Permalink">#</a></h1>

-Squeeze a matrix, remove outer singleton dimensions from a matrix.
+Squeeze a matrix, remove inner and outer singleton dimensions from a matrix.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>